-In ancient Egyptian religion, the afterlife was considered an important aspect of existence, and the Egyptians had elaborate beliefs and customs surrounding it.
+The Egyptian afterlife was considered an important aspect of Egyptian religion, and the Egyptians had elaborate beliefs and customs surrounding it.
 Pyramids, mummification, and immortality are some of the first words that come to mind when we think of the Egyptian civilization and their belief in the afterlife.

 The ancient Egyptian civilization had some of the most well-known and recognizable burial practices that we know of today.
 But why did they embalm bodies?
 What exactly did they believe?
 Were all Egyptians convinced of life after death?
 Is there more to the Egyptian beliefs about life and death than underground crypts and mysterious curses?

-The ancient Egyptians believed that death was only one stop in the journey of life.
+The Egyptian afterlife revolved around the belief that death was only one stop in the journey of life.
 It was not the ultimate destination.
 The afterlife was just as important for them, if not more so, as their mortal life.
 This is why they had a number of extremely complex rituals to prepare both the body and the soul for life after death.

 Most of us know the basics of Egyptian rituals for the afterlife.
 We are familiar with the fact that they embalmed the bodies of the dead and preserved them in their tombs.
 We also know about how the tombs of the kings were usually filled with treasures and riches.
 One might wonder what use a dead person has for such material possessions.
 But the fact that the Egyptians believed that death was just one part of a journey explains this.

 The Egyptians strongly believed in three things: an underworld where souls go after death, eternal life, and rebirth.
 Some of the Egyptian gods and goddesses, like Anubis and Osiris, were also deeply associated with the Egyptian underworld and afterlife.
 With the invention of writing, the Egyptians wrote down their beliefs and practices so that future generations could follow in their footsteps.